MarioNikolov98/ContemporaryWebApplications/documentation.md

 ## Introduction

-SolentFit Tracker is a dedicated single-page application aimed at aiding Solent University students in managing their health and fitness.
-Developed in response to the sedentary lifestyle challenges faced by students, particularly those in the IT field, this app is a tool for monitoring fitness progress and encouraging a more active lifestyle.
+A specialised one-page programme called SolentFit Tracker was created to help students at Solent University keep track of their fitness and health.
+This software was developed in response to the problems that students—especially those in the IT industry—have with leading inactive lives.
+It is a tool for tracking fitness goals and promoting an active lifestyle.

 ## Methodology

-Leveraging the Design Thinking (DT) methodology, the development of SolentFit Tracker centered around a human-centric approach.
-This iterative process of empathizing, defining, ideating, prototyping, and testing placed students' needs at the forefront, resulting in a prototype that aligns with the students' fitness management requirements.
+The creation process of SolentFit Tracker, which used the Design Thinking (DT) methodology, revolved around the human-centric approach.
+Throughout this iterative process of empathising, defining, ideating, prototyping, and testing, the needs of the students were given first priority.
+The result was a prototype that satisfies the demands of the students for fitness management.

 ## Methods

-The app's validation involved a survey among ten students using Google Forms to ascertain their fitness and wellness challenges.
-Insights were drawn regarding demographic profiles, exercise patterns, preferences, and constraints, shaping the app's functionality and design to address identified issues effectively.
+Ten students were questioned via Google Forms about their fitness and health challenges as part of the app's validation process.
+Limits, preferences, exercise regimens, and demographic profiles were all taken into consideration during the app's creation and development process, all of which contributed to effectively handling the challenges that were found.

 ## Discussion